 Dogs Predisposed to Weight Gain

 Canine obesity is, as they say, a first-world problem.
-Wild and feral canines rarely have the chance to consume enough food to pack on the pounds; it is only those dogs who live in the lap of luxury who are realistically at risk of obesity.
+Wild and feral canines rarely have the chance to consume enough food to gain extra pounds; it is only those dogs who live in the lap of luxury who are realistically at risk of obesity.

-A dog’s metabolism normally slows with age, and most dogs will begin to pack on the pounds more easily as they reach their golden years.
+A dog’s metabolism normally slows with age, and most dogs will begin to pack on extra pounds more easily as they reach their golden years.

 Additionally, older dogs are rarely as active as younger dogs are, which further contributes to weight gain.

 Dogs who don’t run, jump, and play very much won’t burn enough calories to remain at a healthy body weight.